 - Security Controls: Our controls include both digital defenses such as malware detection and human ones such as phishing simulations that teach employees how to be on guard against malicious emails.

-- Assessments: We use internal and external vulnerability assessments, penetration tests, drills and simulations to search continuously for security gaps and improvement opportunities.
-We leverage both internal resources and third parties that specialize in security services to perform the assessments.
-We conduct drills with other utilities, regulatory agencies and law enforcement.
+- Assessments: We use internal and external vulnerability assessments, penetration tests, drills, and simulations to search for security gaps and improvement opportunities.
+We rely on both internal resources and third parties that specialize in security services to perform the assessments.
+We conduct drills with other utilities, regulatory agencies, and law enforcement.

-In 2018, we trained employees on two major cyber-security topics: phishing and data protection.
-To improve cybersecurity proficiency even further, we published multiple security-awareness articles per month on the company intranet.
+In 2019 we continued to educate employees on major cybersecurity topics, including phishing and information protection.
+To improve cybersecurity proficiency even further, we frequently published security-awareness articles on the company intranet.

-Our four vulnerability scans were concluded on schedule, followed by the remediation of critical findings to protect our infrastructure.
-We executed eight penetration tests of a wide range of company assets, from industrial control systems to our new standard workstation, allowing us to identify and address issues to protect critical systems.
-Cyber-vulnerability assessments conducted in accordance with the North American Reliability Corporation were completed at the end of the year.
+Vulnerability scans were performed on schedule, followed by the remediation of critical findings to protect our infrastructure.
+We executed penetration tests of a wide range of company assets, from industrial control systems to enterprise applications, allowing us to identify and address issues to protect critical systems.
+Cyber-vulnerability assessments conducted in accordance with the North American Electric Reliability Corporation (NERC) were completed according to schedule.

 Safeguarding Sensitive Information